ansell/jdefaultdict/README.md

 jdefaultdict
 ============

-A Java version of the Python defaultdict pattern
+A Java version of the Python defaultdict pattern.

+JDefaultDict redirects the ConcurrentMap.get(key) method to the ConcurrentMap.computeIfAbsent(key, mappingFunction) method, using the mapping function provided to the JDefaultDict constructor.

 USAGE
 =====